-Being a celebrity cigar smoker is about far more than the kind of smokes you can afford.
-It;s more that the brand imprinted on the front of your wrapper.
-The most refined cigar smokers are not the least bit interested in the branding or imagery associated with cigar lifestyle.
-Rather, it is the commitment to the ritual of the cigar that elevates the thoughtful smoker to higher planes of peace and relaxation.
+Being a celebrity cigar smoker is about far more than the kind of smoke you can afford.
+It’s more than the brand imprinted on the front of your wrapper.
+The most refined cigar smokers are not interested in the branding or imagery associated with the cigar lifestyle.
+Instead, the commitment to the ritual of the cigar elevates the thoughtful smoker to higher planes of peace and relaxation.

 “I like the fresh air.
-I love to smoke on the sea or by the water.
+I love to smoke in the sea or by the water.
 I like the quiet that it’s about.
-I like to take a nice mile walk up and down the beach, take a nice, toasty, single malt with no ice and a good cigar. … It’s odd, because the first time I really smoked a cigar was back before you knew you were supposed to have a good time with them.”
+I like to take a nice mile walk up and down the beach, take a nice, toasty, single malt with no ice, and a good cigar. … It’s odd because the first time I really smoked a cigar was back before you knew you were supposed to have a good time with them.”

 Photo credit: “Denzel Washington after a performance of the Broadway play Julius Caesar in New York City,” by Paul Rudman at https://www.flickr.com/photos/thecanonrattman/, Wikimedia Commons license CC BY-SA 3.0